 "The first time I went into the grocery store, nobody looked at me.
 And I noticed [that] nobody looked at me.
 And that, well that's sort of really nice."
 In 2007, Carmen Tarleton was assaulted by her ex-husband, resulting in chemical burns over 80% of her body.
 She recovered after dozens of surgeries, but her face was severely disfigured.
 In February 2013, Cheryl Denelli-Righter suffered a stroke that left her brain-dead.
 Her daughter Marinda was approached to see if she was willing to donate her mother's face.
 This past Valentine's day, Carmen received her face transplant, the 29th in the world.
 This is their story. (note: article contains photos and video of Carmen both before and after the transplant.) [more inside]

+As Armistice Day approaches an exhibition reveals a hidden side to the horror of World War I. It contains previously unseen images of British servicemen who suffered terrible facial injuries in the conflict.
 The exhibition also tells the story of one surgeon - Harold Gillies – who through his efforts to help them became known as the father of modern plastic surgery.
 WARNING: Some of the following images are of a very graphic nature.

 All your face are belong to us.
 16-yr-old Irish girl looks set to receive the world's first face transplant, it has been reported.
 Right now it's a medical procedure, but do you think we ever see a day where people grow face replacements for cosmetic purposes?

 Face transplant surgery appears to be nearing reality.
 A conference taking place this week will discuss the issue, which is not without controversy.
 How would you feel about a loved one who had been severely disfigured getting a new and different face?
 Would you be willing to donate your face after you had died?